-AODocs is also a Recommended for G Suite application, and as part of this program, is regularly audited by Google about the security of its application.
+AODocs is also a Recommended for Google Workspace application, and as part of this program, is regularly audited by Google about the security of its application.

 AODocs implements strict internal security policies controlling how employees handle confidential information and customer data in particular.
 These policies are reviewed at least annually, and employees receive periodic training on IT security.

 Important: AODocs performs periodic penetration testing on its Web application, conducted by external firms, to detect any vulnerabilities.